microsoft/autogen/samples/tools/testbed/CONTRIBUTING.md

 # Contributing to AutoGenBench

 As part of the broader AutoGen project, AutoGenBench welcomes community contributions.
-Contributions are subject to AutoGen's [contribution guidelines](https://microsoft.github.io/autogen/docs/Contribute), as well as a few additional AutoGenBench-specific requirements that will be outlined here.
+Contributions are subject to AutoGen's [contribution guidelines](https://microsoft.github.io/autogen/docs/Contribute), as well as a few additional AutoGenBench-specific requirements outlined here.
 You may also wish to develop your own private benchmark scenarios and the guidance in this document will help with such efforts as well.
 Below you will find the general requirements, followed by a detailed technical description.

 ## General Contribution Requirements
 We ask that all contributions to AutoGenBench adhere to the following: